JipingZhang02/cse232b_project/readme.txt

 Environment:

-The whole project is written by using Amazon Corretto jdk11
+The whole project is based on open source Amazon Corretto jdk11 and ANTLR4.13.1 If you want to compile and run our code on your own computer, ** jdk8 is not OK because ANTLR4.13.1 relies on jdk11 !! **